svanderbleek/haskellandchill.com/types-arent-sets.md

 Where `X` is a random variable.
 This is different from `x < 5` where `x` is a single, fixed outcome with no additional structure.

 This is abstraction as reification, introducing a new conceptual level where ideas are values that can be manipulated directly.
-Types are what we call our abstraction of values that our programs take as input and produce as results.
+Types are what we call our abstraction of the relationship between values that our programs take as input and produce as results.